-Applicants to the Urban Interdisciplinary Education Curriculum Program must meet the following criteria:
+Applicants to the Doctor of Education program must meet the following criteria for admission:

-- Admitted to or eligible for admission to the Division of Graduate Studies. - A Master's degree from an accredited 2.
-University. - A completed program application. - A cumulative GPA of 3.0 or above (on a 4.0 scale) on the last earned degree. - Provide transcripts for all post secondary work attempted prior to submitting a program application. - Acceptable evidence of a student's writing ability as determined by a writing sample completed under the supervision of a designated member(s) of the Screening Committee - Letters of recommendations from three persons knowledgeable of the applicant's professional and academic ability, job experiences and/or leadership potential such previous professors, principal; supervisors, or superintendent. - An official copy of the Graduate Record Examination Score or Miller Analogies Test taken within the last 5 years. - A portfolio documenting compensating strengths such as teaching, publication, presentations, professional educational awards and community service. - 10.
+- Admitted to or eligible for admission to the Division of Graduate Studies. - 2.
+A Master's degree from an accredited University. - 3.
+A completed program application. - 4.
+A cumulative GPA of 3.0 or above (on a 4.0 scale) on the last earned degree. - Provide transcripts for all post secondary work attempted prior to submitting a program application. - 6.
+Acceptable evidence of a student's writing ability as determined by a writing sample completed under the supervision of a designated member(s) of the Screening Committee - Letters of recommendations from three persons knowledgeable of the applicant's professional and academic ability, experiences and/or leadership potential such as previous professors, principals; supervisors, or superintendent. - 8.
+An official copy of the Graduate Record Examination Score or Miller Analogies Test taken within the last 5 years. - A portfolio documenting strengths such as teaching, publications, professional presentations, educational awards and community service. - 10.
 A successful interview with the Program Screening Committee. - 11.
-A vita (resume) to include Education, Work Experience, Honors, and Affiliations with Organizations.
+A vita to include education, experience, honors, and professional affiliations.

-\The admission criteria for this program are based on minimum standards and a recommendation by the Screening

-Committee, but satisfying minimum criteria does not guarantee admission in the program.
+The admission criteria for this program are based on minimum standards and a recommendation by the Screening Committee, but satisfying minimum criteria does not guarantee admission in the program.

-Core Courses Title Hours
+Core Courses Course Title Hours

 EDCI 703 Seminar I: Urban Studies

 in Early Childhood

 Education 3

 EDCI 712 Models of Curriculum

 Development in

 Early Childhood

 Education 3

 EDCI 713 Instructional Theories and

 Design in Early

 Childhood Education 3

-EDCI 716 Learning Theories and Styles in Early Childhood 2
+EDCI 716 Learning Theories and

+Styles in Early Childhood

 Education 3

-D 1 13 Hours .
-12
+Hours 12

-Iajor Requirements
+Research and M Iajor Requirements

 EDAD 710 Advanced Statistical

-Concepts& Computer 2
+Concepts& Computer

+Analysis 3

-EDEL 700 Analysis Advanced Research and 3
+EDFL 732 Advanced Research and

-EDFL 732 Non-Parametric Statistical
+Non-Parametric Statistical

 Methods 3

 EDFL 797 Research Design 3

-EDCI 714 Organization and 3
+EDCI 714 Organization and Administration of

-EDCI / 14 Administration of

 Early Childhood

 Education Programs 3

-EDCI 715 Seminar II: Urban Studies 3
+EDCI 715 Seminar II: Urban Studies

-EDCI /13 in Early Childhood
+in Early Childhood

 Education 3

-EDCL 717 Psychology of Young 3
+EDCI 717 Psychology of Young

-EDCI 717 Children in Urban
+Children in Urban

 Environments 3

-EDCI 718 Seminar III: Urban 3
+EDCI 718 Seminar III: Urban

-LDCI / 10 Studies in Early
+Studies in Early

 Childhood Education 3

 EDCI 720 Research Applications in

 (Science, Mathematics, or

 Special Education) for

 Early Childhood

 Education 3

 EDCI 788 Teaching Education

-ED 61 =00 Programs and Technology 3
+Programs and Technology 3

 EDCI 798 Internship/Field Studies

 Doctoral 5

 Hours 32

-Mathematics, Sp h, Guidance, Natural Sciences and ecial Education, Global ational Technology and Reading 1 12
+Cognate Areas Health, Guidance, Natural Sciences and Mathematics, Special Education, Global Education, Educational Technology and Reading

-aacanon, Dauc and reduing